platform-mesh/platform-mesh.github.io/reference/components/virtual-workspaces.md

 ### `marketplace.platform-mesh.io` APIExport

 The component ships a static `apis.kcp.io/v1alpha2.APIExport` named `marketplace.platform-mesh.io`.
-The export references the `marketplaceentries` schema and is what consumer workspaces bind to gain access to the marketplace virtual workspace.
+The export references the `marketplaceentries` schema.
+Consumer workspaces bind provider `APIExports` to install provider APIs, while the Marketplace UI reads the catalog via the `marketplace` virtual workspace and infers installation state from `APIBindings` in the consumer workspace.

 ## URL contract